-Las Positas College is a public, two-year community college accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges (331 J Street, Suite 200, Sacramento CA 95814, (415) 506-0234), an institutional accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation and the U.S. Department of Education.
+Las Positas College is a public, two-year community college accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges (428 J Street, Suite 400 Sacramento, CA 95814, (415) 506-0234), an institutional accrediting body recognized by the Council on Higher Education Accreditation and the U.S. Department of Education.
 Questions regarding the College's accreditation may be addressed to this agency.
 The University of California, California State University, and private universities and colleges accept appropriate courses for transfer.
 The College is approved for the training of veterans and for enrolling non-immigrant students.